harvard-dce/filesystem_tests/README.md

 ## Tests we run

 Read './bin/benchmark.sh' for more details.
-Summary:

-* We run the non-CPU bound tests from `bonnie++`,
-* We copy and then read increasingly large files in parallel, up to 2x max RAM to ensure we're not seeing buffer cache interference (eventually, at the large file sizes).
+We copy and then read increasingly large files in parallel, up to 2x max RAM to ensure we're not seeing buffer cache interference (eventually, at the large file sizes).

 Output is dumped into a format suitable for import into a spreadsheet in the directory you run `./bin/benchmark.sh` from.
 You should be able to run this